salrashid123/gcp_cloud_status_dataset/README.md

 You can use this to query for events and filter the incidents you are interested.

-Its updated every `5minutes` and is partitioned daily
+Its triggered every minute.
+If there is no update to an existing outage or a new outage not detected, no new row is inserted.

 You can also use this together with the [Asset Inventory API](https://cloud.google.com/asset-inventory/docs/overview) to correlate events in a given location/region with the assets that maybe impacted.